Migrating to MV3 and what I didn't learn from it

 Photo by Erin Minuskin / Unsplash

 To briefly recap, Google is spearheading a change to the way browser extensions are written, claiming it increases security and privacy.
-Ironically, it'll be deterimental to the way privacy extensions like Ghostery and uBlock Origin work, and the Electronic Frontier Foundation is calling it out as harmful.
+However, it'll be deterimental to the way privacy extensions like Ghostery and uBlock Origin work, and the Electronic Frontier Foundation is calling it harmful.
 Since nearly all the major browsers are built on top of Chromium however, we're all along for the ride.

-It's a nuisance for everyone too, because every addon developer now needs to spend time figuring out how MV3 works, what changes are required, and make those changes before June 2023 when Google unlists MV2 addons from their store.
+What it means is that every developer who writes an addon now needs to spend time figuring out how MV3 works, what changes are required, and make those changes before June 2023 when Google unlists MV2 addons from their store.
 Don't be shocked if some of your favorite browser addons simply vanish next summer.

 Firefox, which isn't built on Chromium, is attempting to support both and will begin accepting MV3 addons in just a couple days, although they aren't requiring anyone to adopt the change.
-I wonder how manageable that will be in the long run?
+The question is, how manageable will that be in the long run?

 Yep, looks pretty good.